moby/moby/docs/contributing/set-up-ide.md

 ## Where to go next

 Congratulations, you have finished configuring project to work with the IDE.

-In the next section you'll [learn how to set up and work in a Moby development container](set-up-dev-env.md).
+In the next section you'll [learn how to set up and configure Git for contributing to Moby](set-up-git.md).